Healthful Eating for Teens on the Run

 - Get creative.
 Pretty much any food can be a breakfast food: leftovers from last night's dinner, a sandwich, cottage cheese and fruit, or whatever your teen will eat.

 - Bring them grocery shopping and have them pick some new foods for your family to try.

 - Encourage the whole family to try a new fruit or vegetable each week, such as papaya, mango, or spaghetti squash.

-- Try ethnic cuisines—Thai, Mexican, Moroccan, Spanish, Japanese, etc.
+- Try ethnic cuisines such as Thai, Mexican, Moroccan, Spanish, and Japanese food

 Mix Favorite Foods With Not-So-Favorite Foods

 - Stock your pantry with a variety of cereals—some high-fiber choices and some lower-fiber, high-sugar cereals that teens tend to favor.
 Suggest that your teen combine a high-fiber cereal with their usual cereal for their morning bowl.
 They'll still taste the sweetness and get some extra nutrients.